9ae/bagel/femmenoir/Characters.md

 ### disappointing date

+- [ ] What do we really learn about Diane in this scene?
+Nothing Bring bits of her personality into it.
+What qualities do we want to show about her?

 APARTMENT BATHROOM - NIGHT

 *Slow French jazz plays, in a dimly lit elegant bathroom.
-DIANE woman in her 30s in a black dress.
+DIANE woman in her 30s.
 Camera shows bits of her body as she shaves her legs, puts on a dress, curls her hair, and applies make up.
 Her movements are lingering and slow, in time with the song.
 We don't see her face until the camera pans up her body from behind (60 degrees from center), we she her reflection in her mirror.
 She is applying eyeliner and draws the second eye unevenly.*

 DIANE
 Fuck

 *The music stops.
 DIANE dab her face with make up remover rapidly and splash water on her face.
 A new background song starts, it's a fast pace lively funky song starts with a trumpet solo.
 She fixes the rest of her make up and dashes out her apartment door.*

 *The ground is wet, as if it has just rained.
-There are puddles everywhere.*
+There are puddles everywhere.
+She almost slips but someone walking their dog catches her*

 DIANE *sprints several blocks to a LIRR station in Queens.
-She makes the train just in time as it departs. *
+She makes the train just in time as it departs.*

-FIDI ICE SKATING RINK - NIGHT
+ROCKERFELLER CENTER ICE SKATING RINK - NIGHT

 DIANE *looks around near the shoe rental.
 Then she looks to her phone.*